Benefits Make the Sale

-One of the best tools that you can invest in if you have problems writing like you speak is Dragon Naturally Speaking.
+One of the best tools that you can invest in if you have problems writing as you speak is Dragon Naturally Speaking.

-You simple speak into a mic and it types out your words for you.
+You simply speak into a mic and it types out your words for you.

 Some people find it much easier to write this way.